It4lik/Discovery/README.md

 root@disco:/app# dotnet restore
 # Wait for the restore to complete... (this will not take long)

 # Run the app.
-FOr test purposes, the discovery run only once. (not using a while (true {} block in the Thread definition))
+For test purposes, the discovery run only once. (not using a while (true {} block in the Thread definition))
 root@disco:/# dotnet run

 # Go back in you SSH session on sshserver